 The University of Wisconsin Clean Snowmobile team gratefully acknowledges the support of the College of Engineering and specifically the other UW vehicle projects.
-The team also thanks its many sponsors, especially Polaris Industries, Weber AG, and United Wisconsin Grain Producers LLC for their extensive support.
-The team also thanks Polymer Technologies Inc, National Instruments, Mototron Control Solutions, W.C Heraeus, Owens Corning, Emitec, 3M, Philips and Temro, Continental Corp., and Castle Racing for supporting us with the best available products.
-Additionally, the team wishes to thank PCB Piezotronics for the donation of sound equipment vital in the testing and reduction of sound emissions from the Bucky CFS.
+The team also thanks its many sponsors, especially Polaris Industries, Weber AG, and United Wisconsin Grain Producers LLC for their extensive Additionally, thanks go out to Polymer support.
+Technologies Inc, National Instruments, Mototron Control Solutions, W.C Heraeus, Owens Corning, Emitec, 3M, Continental Corp., Shorai Power, and Castle Racing for supporting us with the best available products.
+The team also wishes to thank PCB Piezotronics for the donation of sound equipment vital in the testing and reduction of sound emissions from the Bucky CFS.